leothewolf/privacy-policy/gemini.md

 ## Data Deletion

 We do not collect any data from users unless provided us to by user or given permission to do so.
 If you do want the limited data we collect to be deleted, please contact us at our [support server](https://discord.gg/jAT8k2asTG).
 Please note that participation in servers using Gemini after your data is deleted will still be recorded depending on the server settings.

+Last 100 prompts/user are stored to give precise answers which can be deleted using `!prefix purge` command.
+Incase, there is any issue or you want us to delete from all characters at once, contact us at [support server](https://discord.gg/jAT8k2asTG).

 ## Changes to This Privacy Policy